pk-sarker/system-design/README.md

 Based on the nature of the application/service architecture there are different ways of caching.
 In <u>distributed applications</u> there are two strategies:
-1) Private caching: In private caching data is held locally in the maching where the application is running.
+1) Private caching: In private caching data is held locally in the machine where the application is running.
 Mostly used in in-memory to store the cache.
 Expecting the cache data size to be smaller, not highly increasing over time.
 2) Shared caching: In shared caching a common source that can be accessed by multiple processes and machines.
+   Multiple application can read/write to same cache, it's little slower than private caching.
+Considering the cache store is in-memory but there will be some time for network call as the shared cache store is not local to the app machine.

+Caching is a temporary storage, it may store data for longer period of time but it is not a persistent service/storage.
+So it will be safe to store important data that you can afford to lose in persistent storage.\
+For dynamic data, data that changes frequently caching is not that useful.
+If actual/original data changes too frequently then either the cache becomes stale/old quickly or the overhead of synchronizing the cache with original data store reduces the effectiveness of caching.

+**Do we cache all data ?**
+Mostly we don't cache all data of an entity at a time.
+Means, most frequently used data is cached.
+Data may loaded in caching store iteratively, just before or as needed.
+For example, It doesn't make sence to keep all the message, pictures, posts of a social network user in cache, rather store the mostly used information, like, profile picture and other identity related information.